 The best classes feature the dual combination of excellent teaching and excellent curriculum.
 The best classes almost always incorporate the use of physical curriculum such as textbooks, outlines, handouts, etc., used in conjunction with engaging, dynamic teaching.

 A Literature Guide helps the teacher by including a profusion of important facts and concepts about the classic work, its context, and the author (Basic Features & Background, Reading Notes, Vocabulary, etc.) that ease the burden of research for the instructor.
 Because these appear in the Guide, they can be referred to often throughout the unit.
-For example, Memoria Press Guides feature advanced vocabulary study of words that come from the classic work itself.
+For example, Memoria Press Guides feature an advanced study of vocabulary words that come from the classic work itself.
 Without the Literature Guide, it is more difficult to do effective, contextual vocabulary study.
 It also contains a comprehensive list of literary and rhetorical terms defined and set in bold throughout the Guide.
 Without the Guide, these facts and concepts are not readily available, resulting in fewer concepts presented and learned.

 4. ESSENTIAL AID